Spend a season in Rocky Mountain National Park and Surrounding National Forests

 Moraine Trails Crew (5 crew members, 1 crew leader)

-– Camping in tents throughout the summer in Rocky Mountain National Park campgrounds
+– Lives in Rocky Mountain National Park campgrounds

-– Trail maintenance and construction across East side of Rocky Mountain National Park
+– Performs trail maintenance and construction across East side of Rocky Mountain National Park

-– Technical rock work on Longs Peak Trail
+– Members become trained in technical rock work on Longs Peak Trail

 – Rocky Mountain Conservancy Supports Longs Peak Trail Work (link)

-– Camping in tents throughout the summer in Rocky Mountain National Park campgrounds
+– Lives in Rocky Mountain National Park campgrounds

-– Trail maintenance and construction across the West side of Rocky Mountain National Park, and along the Colorado River
+– Performs trail maintenance and construction across the West side of Rocky Mountain National Park, as well as rerouting and establishing the Green Mountain Trail

-– Training in highline rigging and safety, technical rockwork, and sustainable trail construction
+– Members become trained in highline rigging and safety, technical rockwork, and sustainable trail construction

-– 4 days on, 3 days off, no backcountry work planned
+– Work 4 days on, 3 days off, no backcountry work planned

 Facilities Crew (5 crew members, 1 crew leader)

-– Camping in tents throughout the summer in Rocky Mountain National Park campgrounds
+– Lives in Rocky Mountain National Park campgrounds

-– General repair and maintenance across NPS Buildings and structures (painting, construction, etc.)
+– Performs general repair and maintenance across NPS Buildings and structures (painting, construction, etc.)

-– Training in trades to maintain buildings, construction and carpentry techniques, painting+preservation work, project management
+– Members are trained to maintain historical buildings, utilize construction and carpentry techniques, painting and preservation work, as well as project management

-– 4 days on, 3 days off, no backcountry work planned
+– Work 4 days on, 3 days off, no backcountry work planned

 – Rocky Mountain National Park – History and Culture (link)